Did you lose your home to the 2020 Labor Day fires?

-Community Development Block Grant Disaster Recovery (CDBG-DR) funds for recovery efforts in response to the 2020 Labor Day Fires.
-Administered by Oregon Housing and Community Services, this money will pay for new programs to help individuals, households, and communities continue to recover.
-This effort, which is called "ReOregon," will provide new permanent housing in the areas most impacted by the fires.
+Community Development Block Grant Disaster Recovery (CDBG-DR) funds for recovery efforts in response to the 2020 Labor Day Fires and Straight-line Winds (2020 fires).
+Administered by Oregon Housing and Community Services (OHCS), this money will pay for new programs to help individuals, households, and communities continue to recover.
+This effort, which is called ReOregon, will provide new permanent housing in the areas most impacted by the fires.
+The

 Assistance available now for wildfire recovery

-The plan was drafted with an explicit concern for—and implementation will be guided by—the particular needs of the many members of the Latino/a/x community of Jackson County who have suffered many of the greatest impacts of this disaster and face particular hurdles in recovery.
-There are no citizenship or residency requirements and OHCS will seek opportunities to partner with (and fund) culturally specific, community-based organizations to support survivors through application and recovery processes.
+The Action Plan was written with an explicit concern for—and implementation will be guided by—the particular needs of the many members of the Latino/a/e community of Jackson County who have suffered many of the greatest impacts of this disaster and face particular hurdles in recovery.
+There are no citizenship or residency requirements for ReOregon programs and OHCS will seek opportunities to partner with (and fund) culturally specific, community-based organizations to support survivors through application and recovery processes.

 The core elements of the plan, which were refined through extensive public engagement in fire-impacted areas in May 2022, are: